arduino/docs-content/content/tutorials/projects/nano-33-iot-iot-plant/nano-33-iot-iot-plant.md

 | waterTime   | int       | How long the pump should run (seconds) | Read & Write |
 | moisture    | int       | Read moisture                          | Read Only    |

-**3.** Enter your credentials to your Wi-Fi network in the network section.
+**3.** Enter the credentials to your Wi-Fi network in the network section.

 **4.** Your Thing overview should now look like the following: